lencap/vm/README.md

 Tested on macos v10.15.2 with VirtualBox v6.1.0

 ## Installation
+The prefered install method is to:

+`brew install lencap/tools/vm`

-Either locally with:
+but you can also do it locally with:

 `make install`

-or with Homebrew:

-`brew install lencap/tools/vm`

 ## Usage
 ```